 Zambia Hunting Trophy Export/Import Restrictions

-- Elephant populations from Zambia are CITES I and currently have a CITES export quota of hunting trophies from 80 elephants.
-USF&W last allowed the importation of elephant trophies in 2012 but that does not mean they will allow elephant taken in 2015 to be imported.
-On 9th Sept 2015 the EU has revised its previous negative opinion on Zambia's elephant populations and allows elephant hunting trophies to be imported with a CITES I import permit.
+Elephant populations from Zambia are CITES I and classified as 'Threatened' by USF&W so requiring an enhancement permit to import trophies into the US.
+The EU has revised its previous negative opinion on Zambia's elephant populations and allows elephant hunting trophies to be imported with a CITES I import permit.

 Hunting Zambia Recommended Reading